 Van Aken District

 In early 2014, Shaker residents will see the first changes planned for the Van Aken district.
 The Warrensville/Van Aken/Chagrin intersection, where six roads now converge, has long been the bane of area drivers.
 The reconfiguration will create a standard four-way intersection, reducing wait times, confusion and congestion.
 The district's redevelopment is moving ahead.
-Receive emails on its progress: Van Aken on Track.

 The road reconfiguration paves the way for a vibrant and walkable mixed-use district as envisioned by the Warrensville/Van Aken Transit-Oriented Development Plan.